 - Otago Central Rail Trail: This is said to be the trail that inspired the beginning of the New Zealand Cycle Trail network.
 If you’re a beginner cyclist, this will be an easy one for you, so go and give it a try!
 (For more info, go here).

 - Great Taste Trail: This is a leisurely track that goes through Nelson, Wakefield, Richmond, Motueka, and Kaiteriteri.
 You’ll love the wineries, boutiques, and quaint towns that the region has to offer.
 But if you’re looking for a more challenging trail, you can do the Dun Mountain Trail in the same area.
 (For more info, go here).

 - Queenstown Trail: As you would expect, this trail aims to highlight the best of Queenstown as it links to Arrowtown and Gibbston Valley.
 (120km, more info here).

 - Alps 2 Ocean Cycle Trail: This is New Zealand’s longest cycle trail at 306km as it starts from the foot of Mt.
-Cooke and finishing up on the Pacific Ocean shores in Oamaru.
+Cooke and finishes up on the Pacific Ocean shores in Oamaru.
 You’ll certainly enjoy the rivers, glacier-carved valleys, lakes, and plains that you’ll be going through on this journey.
 (For more info, go here).

 12. Do city or town tours and stops